tarantool/doc/download/rocks.rst

                                 <span>Latest source</span>
                             </a>

-                    Module to connect remotely to a Tarantool instance via a binary port.
+                    Module to connect remotely to a Tarantool instance via a binary port

             .. _Operating systems:
             .. container:: b-rock